Oil protesters throw soup on Van Gogh's Sunflowers painting

 She also referenced the cost of living crisis and "millions of cold, hungry families" who "can't even afford to heat a tin of soup".

 The painting is one of seven Sunflowers works Van Gogh created in 1888 and 89, five of which are on display in galleries and museums across the world.
+The artist created them to decorate his house in Arles, France, before a visit from his friend, the artist Paul Gauguin.

+The gallery describes the sunflower paintings as "among Van Gogh's most iconic and best-loved works".

 The action comes three months after members of the same group pasted paper over John Constable's the Hay Wain in the same gallery.